Xarrow/weibo-scraper/README.md

 raw_user_response|原始返回|Option[dict]||

-2. Secondly , via tweet_container_id to get weibo tweets is a rare way to use but it also works .
+2. Secondly , via `tweet_container_id` to get weibo tweets is a rare way to use but it also works well .

 ```python
 >>> from weibo_scraper import  get_weibo_tweets